-We talked to Henri Klemmer, CEO of Hepta Airborne about long-range autonomous drones and here is what he said about it.
+Henri Klemmer, CEO of Hepta Airborne speaks to us about the long-range autonomous drones and the Covid-19 pandemic.

 First of all, how are you and your family doing in these COVID-19 times?